 What Other Sports Channels Does YouTube TV Offer?

-In addition to the ESPN family of channels, the service carries other beloved sports channels.
+In addition to the ESPN family of channels, the service carries many other favorite sports channels.
 Top options include:

 - ACCN